Center for Communal Studies:

-Strengths include materials on the Harmonists and Owenites who settled nearby New Harmony, Indiana, but the breadth of the collections covers American communalism more broadly.
-Applicants may be graduate students or established scholars in the United States or abroad from any discipline that involves the study of communalism (such as history, English, anthropology, economics, sociology, etc.).
+Strengths of the Collection include materials on the Harmonists and Owenites who settled nearby New Harmony, Indiana, but the breadth of the Collection covers American communalism more broadly.
+Applicants may be graduate students or established scholars in the United States or abroad from any discipline that involves the study of communalism (such as history, English, anthropology, economics, sociology, American Studies and others).

-The grant will fund research up to $2,000 to be used by June 30 of the subsequent year.
-All applications must include a letter detailing the project and its significance to communal studies, a proposed budget and a vita.
+The grant will fund research up to $2,000 to be used by 30 June of the subsequent year.
+(Fees may apply to grant winners from outside the United States.)
+All applications must include:

-Applications are due annually by 1 May.
-The winner of this Research Travel Grant is announced annually in June.
+Send submissions as an email attachment to firstname.lastname@example.org.
+Applications are due annually by 1 March.
+The winner of the Research Travel Grant is announced in April.

 WHAT: Two $250 prizes: one to assist a USI student (undergraduate or graduate) and one to assist a USI faculty or staff member in presenting a paper at a conference.

 PURPOSE: To encourage research in the USI Rice Library Communal Studies Collection.
 Winners must use research materials from the Collection to present a paper at a conference within one year of receiving the prize.

 WHO IS ELIGIBLE: All USI students (undergraduate or graduate), faculty (current, retired, full-time, part-time) and staff (full-time and part-time).